obhq/obliteration/README.md

 [![CI](https://github.com/obhq/obliteration/actions/workflows/main.yml/badge.svg)](https://github.com/obhq/obliteration/actions/workflows/main.yml)
 [![Zulip](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://obkrnl.zulipchat.com)

 Obliteration is a free and open-source PlayStation 4 kernel rewritten in Rust.
-Our goal is to run the PlayStation 4 system software on Windows, Linux and macOS using a custom made virtualization stack optimized specifically for Obliteration. **The project is under development and cannot run any games yet**.
-The reason it take so long is because we decided to go with the correct path without stubbing as much as possible.
+Our goal is not running on the PlayStation 4 but to run the dumped PlayStation 4 system software on Windows, Linux and macOS using a custom made virtualization stack optimized specifically for Obliteration.

 This project started as a hard-fork from [Kyty](https://github.com/InoriRus/Kyty).
 Then we decided to rewrite the whole project from scratch by using Kyty and [Uplift](https://github.com/idc/uplift) as a reference to help us getting started with the project.